 Next door is a tiny auditorium in an eighth-century structure.
 Opera’s on tap every evening at 7:30 in the Theatre of Palazzo Santa Chiara.
 I was lucky enough to hear works by the Italian greats last night, in a live and searing one-hour session from voices and musicians well-versed in Verdi, Puccini and Vivaldi.

 Around the corner is one of Bernini’s last sculptures: a grinning marble elephant with an Egyptian obelisk balanced on its back.
 Right down the block from that is the Pantheon, a sacred space like none on the planet.
-It’s a metaphysical magnet for the thousands who flock to see its marble floors from Egypt, East Asia and Africa – not to mention its monumental cube, cylinder, dome and Corinthian columns.
+It’s a metaphysical magnet for the thousands who flock to see its marble floors from Egypt, East Asia and Africa – not to mention its monumental cylinder, dome and Corinthian columns.

 Around its Piazza della Rotonda are restaurants dispensing fine foods and wines – cheeses and veals and Barolos and Barones among them.
 The waiters are happy to serve and eager to please.
 Ten minutes away on the Piazza Navona, is Bernini’s Fountain of the Four Rivers, its green water a font of continuous delight.

 There is also the 15-minute walk over to the Trevi Fountain, and all the awe it inspires.
 It’s crowded in the evening, to be sure, but there’s relief at a way-station on the stroll back to the hotel.
 Stop at the Ristorante Toscano, “Il Buco,” on the di Capriano Nicole as you walk.
 Ask for Alberto.
-He’ll serve you the finest veal with mushrooms and sauce you’ll ever eat.
+He’ll serve you some of the finest veal with mushrooms and sauce you’ll ever eat.
 And that’s a promise.

 So yes, Mr. Allen: the Santa Chiara is indeed behind the Pantheon.
 But it’s also on the edge of one of the most interesting and dynamic neighborhoods in all of Italy.
 And it remains, until today, one of the world’s best-kept secrets.